Manmohan7/Java-In-Built/README.md

 # Java-In-Built

-Code of the classes that are already defined in Java language with all their methods implemented.
+Trying out all the default methods provided by Java for different data structures along with their output.